 Pattern tracking: broken

 The pattern application store used an in-memory Map<string, Data>.
 Every Vercel cold start cleared it.
-Timeout-based auto-outcomes were unreliable in serverless — functions terminate before timers fire.
+Timeout-based auto-outcomes were unreliable in serverless environments because functions terminate before timers fire.

-Fix: Migrated to a Redis-backed store with 5-minute TTL and in-memory fallback.
-Replaced setTimeout with lazy auto-outcome processing — on each new Track call, stale verified applications >30s old get processed first.
+Resolution Path Migrated to a Redis-backed store with 5-minute TTL and in-memory fallback.
+Replaced setTimeout with lazy auto-outcome processing: on each new Track call, stale verified applications >30s old get processed first.

 Agents forgot mid-conversation